-The Principal shall nominate a person, who shall be known, as the Contact Officer, with knowledge of the work required, to respond to all inquiries from tenderers.
-The Contact Officer's name and telephone number are to be inserted in the tender documents.
+You shall nominate a person (the Contact Officer) with knowledge of the work required, to respond to all inquiries from tenderers.
+The Contact Officer's name and telephone number should be inserted in the tender documents.

-All such inquiries shall be recorded by the Contact Officer, noting time and date of receipt and the issue discussed.
+All inquiries should be recorded by the Contact Officer, noting time and date of receipt and the issue discussed.

 When an inquiry reveals a significant error, ambiguity or discrepancy, the information provided should be promptly conveyed, by addendum, to all tenderers.

-Where tenderers reveal a unique approach to a particular matter, such an approach is not to be revealed to other tenderers.
+Where tenderers reveal a unique approach to a particular matter, that approach is not to be revealed to other tenderers.

 Receiving and Opening Tenders (TI 1209)

 Treasurer's Instruction 1209 requires that fair and impartial procedures must be in place in relation to receiving and opening of all tenders.